mcclearyj/dusthalos/outputs/figures_2zBins/readme.txt

 Files beginning with "redmagic_colormag" are color-magnitude diagrams for galaxies in that redshift tranche.
 The "variance" on those figures is simply np.std(mag1-mag2).

+av_redmagicAll.png is a histogram of Av values for all redMaGiC background galaxies, as computed in two redshift tranches.
+The variance is primitive: it is simply the average of the MLE weights in the two redshift bins.